themegrill/colormag/readme.txt

 === COLORMAG  ===

-ColorMag is reponsive magazine style theme for 2015.
+ColorMag is responsive magazine style theme for 2015.

 /**********************************************************/